 This innovative new product serves as a support for Bass Flutes, allowing for better posture and easy, seamless playing.
 The Bass Boost is adjustable - it can be used in the sitting or standing position.
-The new 2021 version is more versatile and collapses to a smaller size!
+The new version MK3 is more versatile and collapses to a smaller size!

 1) The Bass Boost (BB) helps to support a Bass or Alto flute, minimizing stress on the right-shoulder of the artist.